 National and State Parks are a great option.
 They are beautiful and not too expensive.
 The only thing we have found is that the do not always accommodate larger rigs.
 Again, call or go on the internet to check out the restrictions.

 The Escapees RV Club has nineteen parks in their system for the use of club members at rates below twenty dollars per night.

 It is your choice whether you eat out a lot or cook in your rig.
 This is a major expense that you have control over.
-We have changed towards eating at home and only going out once every 2 weeks.
-We do a lot of barbequing and grilling, many times we will cook two meals at a time, so lunch or dinner is all ready for the following day.
 It’s good to have a nice grill and a portable LP tank, this will help keep the heat out of the rig during those long summer days, and there is nothing finer than a hamburger grilled outside.
 There are grocery stores everywhere and something is always on sale.
-I have found planning out meals for a week at a time and taking a list to the store saves a lot of money as well as clipping coupons that can be very friendly to the RV budget.
+Planning out meals for a week at a time and taking a list to the store saves a lot of money as well as clipping coupons that can be very friendly to the RV budget.

 Just like your stick built house there are regular maintenance and repairs that will need to be done.
 Getting these done and keeping a record will help to prevent major breakdowns in the future.
 About every five to seven years you will need new tires on the motor home.
 5th wheels and travel trailers seem to need tires a lot.
 If you have a diesel engine the yearly oil change and lube can cost as much as $500.00.This is a big expense; plan to put aside a small amount monthly so you are ready.